-Action 3.2.A - Due to staffing shortages, many positions were vacant during the year which led to lower than expected costs.
+3.2.A, 3.2.D, 3.2.E - Due to continued staffing shortages, many positions were vacant during the year which led to lower than expected costs.

 An explanation of how effective the specific actions were in making progress toward the goal.